 Rashes, bumps, itching, and redness are all common skin conditions; however, their origin is difficult at times to identify.
 The two most prevalent types of skin allergies are eczema (atopic dermatitis) and hives (urticaria).
 Both of these reactions occur on or under the skin.

-Contact Dermatitis is a condition in which the skin becomes inflamed, red, and sore after coming into contact with an irritant or allergen.
-Common causes can include cosmetics, fragrances, soaps, latex, creams, nickel, and poison ivy.
-It is often difficult to tell whether the cause is an irritant or an allergen, your board-certified allergist will do a physical exam, review your medical history and order allergy testing.
+Contact Dermatitis is a condition in which the skin becomes inflamed, red and sore after coming into contact with an irritant or allergen.
+Common causes can include cosmetics, fragrances, soaps, latex, creams, nickel and poison ivy.
+It can be difficult to determine if an individual’s contact dermatitis is caused by an irritant or an allergen.
+To identify the cause, a board-certified allergist will do a physical exam, review your medical history and order allergy testing.
 This type of allergy testing may be a patch test.
 A patch test contains the allergens that are suspected to be causing your issues and is placed on the skin and worn for 48 hours.
 If you are sensitive to an allergen, your skin may react.